An Ultimate Guide to the 4 Types of Antarctic Seals

-Seals in Antarctica behave quite differently than their counterparts living north of the Arctic Circle who must steer clear of land-based predation from polar bears, as well as threat from whales.
+Seals in Antarctica behave quite differently than their counterparts living north of the Arctic Circle who must steer clear of land-based predation from polar bears, as well as threat from killer whales—the largest of the oceanic dolphin family.
 Antarctic seals, on the other hand, can avoid any threats by staying safe on land.
 The absence of land-based predators in Antarctica means that seals can haul-out in large groups, fall sound asleep, give birth and even nurse their pups for long periods of time.

-There are six species of seals in Antarctica, but in the region of the Antarctic Peninsula, you’ll likely only encounter four species— the Weddell, crabeater, leopard and fur seals.
-Although quite similar in appearance in many ways, they’re assuredly entirely different in many respects – each with their own characteristics and unique traits that make them almost as distinct as dogs are from cats.
+There are six species of seals in Antarctica, but in the region of the Antarctic Peninsula, you’ll likely only encounter four types of seals— the Weddell, crabeater, leopard and fur seals.
+Although quite similar in appearance, they’re assuredly entirely different in many respects – each with their own characteristics and unique traits that make them almost as distinct as dogs are from cats.
 Let’s dive deeper into the world of these seals so you can really appreciate them on an Antarctic voyage.

 The Charmingly Curious Weddell Seal

-In Antarctica, one of the few places on Earth still unspoiled by humankind, the silence is deafening in the middle of the night, save for the hum from your ship’s engines as it sways you calmly to sleep.
-Suddenly, you hear it— the bellowing song of the Weddell seal.
-Robin Aiello, one of Silversea’s onboard Marine Biologists, says, “These are the most vocal of the seals and produce the most beautiful, melodic songs that sound like alien synthesizer music.”
+In Antarctica, one of the few places on Earth relatively untouched by humankind, the nights are characterized by a poignant type of silence, save for the hum from your ship’s engines as it sways you calmly to sleep.
+But if you step out onto your balcony, you might hear it—the distant song of the Weddell seal.
+Robin Aiello, one of Silversea’s onboard Marine Biologists, has an interesting way to describe Weddell seal sounds.
+“These are the most vocal of the seals and produce the most beautiful, melodic songs that sound like alien synthesizer music,” she says.

 Named for James Weddell, the British sealing captain who discovered them almost two centuries ago, these earless seals eat mostly fish and squid found in the deep waters surrounding the continent.
 Their large eyes help them navigate the murky depths while extra layers of blubber keep them warm while fishing.